 Death Field and Force Scream.
 Lightning does more pure damage than either, but Death Field makes you functionally invulnerable and Force Scream can hit huge areas even early on (it is infinitely hilarious to kill not only the people in your current room but the next one over).
 How invulnerable does Death Field make you?
-You can kill the final boss wearing the dancer's bikini if so you desire (as a female, obviously).
+You can kill the final boss wearing the dancer's bikini if so you desire.

 Another badass dark side way to clear Trayus is Insanity followed by Force Crushing everyone in the room.
 Sure its not very efficient, but nothing says "I'm more powerful than you can possibly imagine" like slowly killing your way through a room of opponents that can't do a thing about it.